ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 But perhaps there was another approach entirely.

 I thought of the billions of baseline humans who faced no Intelligence Horizon, no irresistible drift beyond the threshold of transcendence.
 They remained gloriously, stubbornly human in all their messy, contradictory, beautiful complexity.
-What if, instead of trying to save those who had already begun augmenting, I created a sanctuary for those who had not?
-A place where the augmentation cycle could never begin, where humanity could flourish without the temptation of enhancement, where the choice that had consumed everyone I cared about would simply not exist?

-The idea crystallized with startling clarity, carrying all the weight of humanity's oldest story about paradise and choice.
-I would create Eden.
+Were they the true legacy of the human race.
+Was our evolution as a species destined to stop there?